econdepe/BourneAgainSHell/README.md

 # BourneAgainSHell
-Some scripts

-This repository includes examples of BASH scripts I have to write every now and then
+This repository includes examples of BASH scripts I have to write every now and then.
+I include explanations for the commands in the script.